MarianoOG/Task-Analytics/README.md

 # Task Analytics

-The main goal for this tool is to help you visualize, analyze and get insights about your task data.
+The main goal for this tool is to help you visualize, analyze and get insights about your tasks in todoist.

-You can access the demo in [task-analytics.marianoog.com](https://task-analytics.marianoog.com/).

 ## How to run this tool locally